 HOW THEY DO IT

-The first thing I discovered was that high altitude plants are not like their lowland cousins.
-In order to survive, they have made some structural adaptations.
-These include irreversible, highly evolved physical responses to high-altitude environments not seen in low altitude plants.
-And this mix of strategies, while particular to each species, often benefits the surrounding plant and animal communities as well.
+It turns out that high altitude plants are not like their lowland cousins.
+In fact, in order to survive, they have made some structural adjustments.
+These include irreversible, highly evolved physical responses to high-altitude environments.
+And these adaptations often benefit the surrounding plant and animal communities as well.

 The creamy flowers of cliffrose, blooming at 8,800 feet